Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Thymus 'Orange': an orange flavor when used raw.
 There are several cultivars with Orange in their name, some possibly better than others.

-Wildlife: Attracts bees and possibly butterflies.
+Wildlife: The flowers attract bees and butterflies.

 Toxic / Danger: No.

-Origin: Mediterranean and Europe.
+Origin: Mediterranean and Eurasia.

 Cultivation and Uses